There are currently no tournament decks for this class/archetype, check back soon :)

 Keep one 3-cost follower if turn two play is secured and facing slower opponents in the order of:

 - Shadow Reaper is not meant to be kept in your opening hand.
 You can keep it however if you manage to have several 1PP followers in your hand.

-Your midgame is not much different than your early game with you continuing to fight through and push damage to your opponent.
-Use your evolutions to go as much face as you can but trade if needed.
+- Your mid game is not much different than your early game with you continuing to fight through and push damage to your opponent.

 - Coco + Mimi + Phantom Howl = 9 Damage (6 Play Points)